CodeupClassroom/venus-modified-lessons/restblog/i-intro/1-overview.md

 # Spring

 In this section we will be learning how to work with the [Spring framework][1].
 Spring is an open source framework for building Java applications.
 We will primarily be looking at the web portion of the framework.
-We will be using [Spring Boot][2] to get a quicker start building a Spring application.
+We will be using [Spring Boot][2] to get a quicker start building a RESTful API and serving up a front-end web application.

 [1]: https://projects.spring.io/spring-framework/
 [2]: https://projects.spring.io/spring-boot/

 **By the end of this module, you should be able to:**

-- Create a web application with Spring Boot
+- Create a RESTful API with Spring Boot

 **Understand:**